School of Humanities and Social Science

-- FutureLearn - Great South Land: Introducing Australian History.
-Get an introduction to Australian history starting with Aboriginal deep time.
+- Great South Land: Introducing Australian History introduces Australian history starting with Aboriginal deep time.
 Explore convictism, colonialism and more.

-- FutureLearn - Introduction to American History: From Reconstruction to World War 1865-1919.
-Explore American history since 1865.
-Learn about the Civil War, Reconstruction, segregation and US foreign policy.
+- Introduction to American History: From Reconstruction to World War 1865-1919 explores American history since 1865, the Civil War, Reconstruction, segregation and US foreign policy.

-- FutureLearn - European Empires: An Introduction.
-Gain new insights into European history and discover the major events that shaped Europe.
+- European Empires: An Introduction provides new insights into European history and discover the major events that shaped Europe.

 Undergraduate degree level courses

-The HCCI courses below are taught on a rotation in the areas of Ancient History, History and Studies of Religion in the Bachelor of Arts as well as a number of other programs at the university.
+The HCCI courses below are taught on a rotation in the areas of Ancient History, History and Studies of Religion in the Bachelor of Arts, Bachelor of Education (Secondary), as well as a number of other programs at the university.